 What if the 1890’s Conversion Rate Had Been Maintained?

-The membership figures for the Welsh Presbyterian church can be adjusted assuming the pre 1904-5 revival conversion rates had been maintained.
+The membership figures for the Welsh Presbyterian church can be adjusted assuming the pre-1904-5 revival conversion rates had been maintained.
 Comparing them with the actual membership figures shows that although the church would have still declined, it would have done so far more slowly, figure 6.

-As such 58% of the church decline was due to the falling conversion rate, with most of the remainder due to the falling national birth rate and the aging of the church, the latter also partly due to lack of conversion.
+As such 58% of the church decline was due to the falling conversion rate, with most of the remainder due to the falling national birth rate and the ageing of the church, the latter also partly due to lack of conversion.

 Thus I conclude that lack of conversion is the root cause of the Presbyterian Church’s decline.

 It is clear from figure 6 that maintaining the conversion rate would not have been sufficient to prevent decline.
-This is because even at the end of the 19th century the conversion rate was only just higher than the reversion rate; so that the church required high biological growth to help it keep growing, figure 2.
+This is because even at the end of the 19th century the conversion rate was only just higher than the reversion rate; so the church required high biological growth to help it keep growing, figure 2.
 There is a suggestion here that the late 1800s conversion rate was already inadequate for a church seeking to grow as a proportion of society.

 Thus the 20th century decline, due to lack of conversions, was continuing a trend that had started even before 1895.
 The next blog will attempt to link this lack of conversions to the lack of revival in the church.

 Although the study was just for the Welsh Presbyterian Church, nevertheless there is no reason to believe it is any different to the Methodist, Congregational, Anglican and Baptist churches, or those in Scotland and England, all of whom declined throughout the twentieth century.

 I thus conclude that the primary cause of twentieth-century church decline is the poor conversion rate.

 Next blog: Church decline caused by lack of revival.